Islandora/documentation/docs/technical-documentation/migrate-csv.md

 ### Running the File Migration

 Migrations can be executed via `drush` using the `migrate:import` command.
-You specify which migration to run by using the id defined in its yml.
+You specify which migration to run by using the id defined in its YAML.
 You also need to set parameters to tell Drush who you are and what your site's URL is.
 Failing to do so will result in derivatives not being generated and malformed/improper RDF.
 So don't forget them!
 To run the file migration from the command line, make sure you're within `/var/www/html/drupal/web` (or any subdirectory) and enter
 ```bash
 drush -y --userid=1 --uri=localhost:8000 migrate:import file
 ```